With Shared Microexponents, A Little Shifting Goes a Long Way: Empirical Results

 \item \textit{Image Generation}.
-Image generation involves creating new, previously unseen images using deep learning techniques.
 We use the DDPM model~\cite{nicholdiffusion} as a representative model in this category.
-We evaluate two variations of the DDPM model.
-The first is an unconditional model with $128$ channels and a hybrid loss function, and the second is a class-conditional model with $192$ channels.
+We evaluate two variations of the DDPM model in our study.
 Both models are trained with $4000$ diffusion steps using ImageNet-64. \end{itemize}